phronmophobic/clj-media/README.md

 - The use case of playing audio/video is not well supported.
 I'm imagining some sort of API that has `play`, `pause`, `stop` that can feed (potentially filtered) frames to some process.
 - clj-media can only read compressed media from the filesystem.
 The FFmpeg API allows for other input sources which would be useful for loading media from memory or the network.
 - clj-media filters form a directed flow of frames with multiple sources and sinks.
 There's a particular set of requirements that were needed to execute the filter graph that I couldn't find an existing library to fulfill so I wrote my own adhoc implementation.
 The flow runner should either be replaced with a library or be extracted and documented.
+- clj-media manipulates a lot of off-heap memory. dtype-next is a helpful library for working with off-heap memory.
+Integrating dtype-next makes a lot of sense.

 ## License